Xe/site/blog/we-have-go-2.markdown

 understand the arguments people have for wanting to keep their home directory "clean", but the arguments are valid regardless.</xeblog-conv>

-If the wrong random people deleted their GitHub repos, there's a chance your builds could break unless your GOPATH had the packages in it already.
-Then you could share that with your coworkers or the build machine somehow, maybe even uploading those packages to a git repository to soft-fork it.

 Overall I think GOPATH was a net good thing for Go.
 It had its downsides, but as far as these things go it was a very opinionated place to start from.
 This is something typical to Go (much to people's arguments), but the main thing that it